NYULibraries/dlts-enm-tct-backend/documentation/docs/index.md

 # Topic Curation Toolkit

-The __Enhaned Networked Monographs Topic Curation Toolkit__ is software for creating a meta-index of EPUBs.
+The __Enhanced Networked Monographs Topic Curation Toolkit__ is software for creating and maintaing an integrated index contained indexes of EPUBs.
 It provides tools to:

 - Automatically parse EPUB index into distinct topics
-- Curate the results of the automatic ingest, giving you the tools to manage your meta-index
+- Curate the results of the automatic ingest, giving you the tools to manage your integrated index
 - Link topics to their original intances in the source material, across all sources
 - Output the topic graph in a variety of formats